travis-ci/docs-travis-ci-com/user/osx-ci-environment.md

 * Host OS is not affected by test suites
 * No state persists between runs
 * Passwordless sudo is available
-* It is possible for test suites to create databases, add RabbitMQ vhosts/users and so on
+* It is possible for test suites to install various services via `brew` and then customize the configuration of those services at the beginning of each build.

 The environment available to test suites is known as the *Travis CI environment*.